 The Elder Scrolls V: Skyrim

-The world Bethesda conceived for the latest iteration of the Elder Scrolls is incredibly immersive and big, not just in terms of its massive map and an overwhelming number of quests, but in the engrossing lore and battles themselves.
-It’s been almost a decade after its initial release, and people still use it as a standard for the scale of open-world RPGs.
+Bethesda’s world conceived for the latest iteration of the Elder Scrolls is incredibly immersive and significant, not just in terms of its massive map and an overwhelming number of quests, but in the fascinating lore and battles themselves.
+It’s been almost a decade since its initial release, and people still use it as a standard for the scale of open-world RPG games.

 Read our full Elder Scrolls V review